getoutreach/stencil/docs/content/en/commands/stencil_updater.md

    stencil updater command [command options] [arguments...]

 COMMANDS:
+     set-channel   Set the channel to check for updates get-channels  Returns the valid channels
+     rollback      Rollback to the previous version
-   set-channel    Set the channel to check for updates: release or rc get-channel    Returns the current channel: release or rc rollback       Rollback to the previous version list-releases  List all releases help, h        Shows a list of commands or help for one command
+     use           Use a specific version of the application status        Returns the current status of the updater help, h       Shows a list of commands or help for one command

 OPTIONS:
    --help, -h  show help (default: false)